klfarrell/Trials-of-College/README.md

       loan reductions

 Goal:
+  Have lowest debt, take in your starting salary, subtract taxes and benefits etc.

 Start out choosing college:
   Community - fewer loans but salary cap on base salary, Private - , Public - , Ivy - most loans but